 Regulatory assets generally represent incurred costs that have been deferred for purposes of rate regulation because they are probable of future recovery in tariffs or fuel surcharges.
 Regulatory liabilities represent obligations to customers which will be settled through future tariff reductions or fuel rebates.
 Management continually assesses whether the Group's regulatory assets are probable of future recovery by considering such factors as applicable regulatory changes.
-Management believes that the regulatory assets at March 31, 2022, are probable of future recovery through fuel surcharges.
+Management believes that the net regulatory assets at March 31, 2023, are probable of future recovery through fares and fuel surcharges.

-Notes to the Consolidated Financial Statements Years ended March 31, 2022 and 2021 (Tabular amounts expressed in thousands of Canadian dollars)
+Notes to the Consolidated Financial Statements Years ended March 31, 2023 and 2022 (Tabular amounts expressed in thousands of Canadian dollars)